 6. Building Size and Design:

-The size of the structure and the plan made influence the quantity of material, and workmanship, and this always leads to the production of more cost.
-They also increase the cost of the material and installation since; they are considered as custom elements for structures or patterns that have additional designs or detailing on them.
+The size of the structure and the plan influenced the quantity of material, workmanship, and this always leads to a higher cost of production.
+They also increase the cost of the material and installation since they are considered as custom elements for structures or patterns that have additional designs or detailing on them.

 1. Obtain Multiple Quotes:

-There are differences in the pricing of supplies and contracts and try to get a quote from several suppliers and contractors to know how much your particular project costs on average.
-It is especially important in case one wants to make choices as to whether he needs car insurance, but the prices will differ and figuring this out, one will not spend extra cash to be covered under a service that he does not require.
+There are differences in the pricing of supplies and contracts, and try to get a quote from several suppliers and contractors to know how much your particular project costs on average.
+It is especially important in case one wants to make choices as to whether he needs car insurance, but the prices will differ, and by figuring this out, one will not spend extra cash to be covered under a service that he does not require.

 2. Choose the Right Timber: